Procurement Executive

 I have succes...read more

-Q9.
-What were the products that you purchased?
+Q. What products have you purchased?

 I purchased a wide range of products including raw materials, equipment, and services.